Sienci-Labs/Resources/lmmk3/lmk3-assembly/lmk3-x-and-y-axes.md

     ![](/_images/_lmmk3/_assembly/_xy_axes/lmk3_xy_axes-tighten8v2.jpg){.aligncenter .size-medium}

-1. Remove the foam from under the X-axis assembly.
+1. Remove the foam from under the X-axis assembly, if you used it.

 ### X-axis Motor